 Living with the Past: Four Rivers is extremely fortunate to have a high concentration of living historical landmarks within the heritage area.
 Many of these sites retain their original use such as the Naval Academy and the Maryland State House.
 Historic preservation, archaeological investigations, cultural conservation, and historical research also play into this theme along with adaptive reuse of many of the buildings in the heritage area.
-The heritage area also boasts a well-known artist community that dates back centuries, including Charles Wilson Peale and John Shaw.
+The heritage area also boasts a well-known artist community that dates back centuries, including Charles Willson Peale and John Shaw.
 Refer to pages 12-14 in the Management Plan for more information.

 - Living Landmarks: Key resources: Historic Annapolis, historic churches within the heritage area, Maryland State House, Historic London Town and Gardens, Hammond-Harwood House, Chase-Lloyd House, Naval Academy, Maryland State Archives

 - Preserving the Past: Key resources: the Wilson House restoration in Galesville, ongoing archaeological digs and archives, Captain Avery Museum, Charles Carroll House, Historic Annapolis, HammondHarwood House, Historic London Town and Gardens